uprighted-learners/unit-6-robot-warehouse/readme.md

-# Lab: Robot Warehouse with Compass
+# exercise: Robot Warehouse with Compass

-In this lab we will be familiarizing ourselves with our database structure, and operations by creating a couple of different collections, and playing around with some data using Compass, MongoDB's GUI tool.
+In this exercise we will be familiarizing ourselves with our database structure, and operations by creating a couple of different collections, and playing around with some data using Compass, MongoDB's GUI tool.

 We will be creating a warehouse (database) that houses robots (collection).
 Every robot (the document) will have unique properties.